prakhar-gupta8/INMAS-python-workshop/README.md

 | **4.
 Scientific Python** | 14 to 20 | Exercises 14 to 19 and Mini-Project 20 |
 | **5.
 Seaborn** | 21 | Exercises 21 |
 | **6.
 Final Project** | 22 | Project 22 |
 |

+All learning notebooks are written with the RISE extension allowing to follow the material through slides.
+These notebooks start with the letter *N*.
+Each of these notebooks have associated exercises stored in notebooks starting with the letter *X* and with the same sequence number and title.
+Exercise notebooks are not written with the RISE extension, except for the first one (00).

+These notebooks are anticipated to be read with the *classic* Jupyter Notebook, i.e., not JupyterLab nor Google's Colab.
+This is because the RISE extension is still not fully functional and debugged on these platforms.

 ### Credits
-A first version of this course was developed by Emily Shinkle, Shinhae Park, Adriana Morales Miranda, Luke Leisman, and many Teaching Assistants (TAs) who have provided valuable feedback and improvements.
+A first version of this course was developed by Emily Shinkle, Shinhae Park, Adriana Morales Miranda, Luke Leisman, Martin Lacasse, and many Teaching Assistants (TAs) who have provided valuable feedback and improvements.
-Current version is the result of a significant overhauled done by Martin Lacasse in 2024: reorganizing, adding, and removing material and exercises, and restructuring the workshop to be suitable for a flipped classroom approach.
+Current version is the result of a significant overhaul done by Martin Lacasse in 2024, reorganizing, adding, and removing material and exercises, and restructuring the workshop to be more suitable for a flipped classroom approach.

 While a good fraction of the modules have original content, some material was taken, borrowed, inspired, from the following open-source projects: